2020 U Sports Men's Basketball Championship

+The 2020 U Sports Men's Basketball Championship was held March 6–8, 2020, in Ottawa, Ontario, to determine a national champion for the 2019–20 U Sports men's basketball season.

+The Carleton Ravens won their 15th national title, and the gold medal, beating the Dalhousie Tigers in the championship game.
+The UBC Thunderbirds took the bronze medal over the Western Mustangs.
+This was the last college basketball championship event to be held in North America before the declaration of the COVID-19 pandemic; the 2020 NCAA Division I men's basketball tournament would be cancelled four days after Carleton won the tournament.

+Host

-The 2020 U Sports Men's Final 8 Basketball Tournament was held March 6–8, 2020, in Ottawa, Ontario.
-It was jointly hosted by Carleton University, the University of Ottawa, and the Ottawa Sports & Entertainment Group (OSEG) at TD Place Arena.
+The tournament was jointly hosted by Carleton University, the University of Ottawa, and the Ottawa Sports & Entertainment Group (OSEG) at TD Place Arena.
 It was held in conjunction with the 2020 U Sports Women's Basketball Championship which occurred on the same weekend.
 This was the fifth time the city of Ottawa hosted the Men's championship game.

-The Carleton Ravens won its 15th national title, and the gold medal, beating the Dalhousie Tigers in the championship game.
-The UBC Thunderbirds took the bronze medal over the Western Mustangs.
-This was the last college basketball championship event to be held in North America before the declaration of the COVID-19 pandemic; the 2020 NCAA Division I men's basketball tournament would be cancelled four days after Carleton won the tournament.